romci/hacs-ampeco-ev-charger/README.md

 - Authentication Token
 - API Host (optional, defaults to standard endpoint)

+Unfortunately, AMPECO leaves it up to every vendor to implement their own login-flows, so sniffing out Authentication Token from your mobile app is currently both, the only possible way for a general-authentication flow, and hugely impractical.

 ## Development Status

 This integration is under active development.
 Features and APIs may change without notice.
+Partially based off of AMPECO API documentation, particularly the "Driver App" sections: https://developers.ampeco.com/docs/overview

 ## Contributing